telliott99/MyUnix/git1-setup.rst

     > ssh-add -K ~/.ssh/id_rsa

-The ``-K`` flag adds my passphrase to the keychain.
+The ``-K`` flag also adds my passphrase to the keychain.
 Which is a good thing since I believe I have forgotten my passphrase:

 .. sourcecode:: bash